 Be Zero City Guide | Bellingham, WA

-This guide shares the inside scoop on ways to reduce your trash and plastic footprint and to lead more simple and sustainable lifestyles in Bellingham.
+Welcome to the Bellingham City Guide!
+This guide shares the inside scoop on ways to reduce your trash and plastic footprint and to lead a sustainable lifestyle in Bellingham.

 Bellingham is a cute little town in the northwest corner of Washington State.
 With a population of 80,000 people it's small enough to know your way around and big enough to have quite a few hidden gems!
 If you've lived here all your life or just coming to visit, it's a good idea to know the local options for buying products zero waste.

 With two locations, the Bellingham Food Coop is the ideal grocery store.
 It stocks mostly organic produce with labels highlighting items that are GMO-free, gluten-free, and local.
 Both stores have a healthy supply of bulk dried goods such as grains, sugars, beans, granola, snacks, coffee, and seeds.
 The location located off of Garden Street also has bulk syrup, honey, oils, agave syrup, and various nut butters.
 The coop is very "bring your own container" friendly and has stations to tare your jars before filling them.
 They carry eggs packaging free along with meat you can place in your own container and locally made yogurt in glass jars.